merenlab/merenlab.org/momics/index.md

 ### Phylogenomics

 {:.notice}
-Slides for this section will be available around late 2020.
+Slides for this section will be available at some point :/

 ### Phylogenetics vs Phylogenomics vs Pangenomics